Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ## Introduction

-In opposite to monolithic systems who use relational database model to represent and store the business logic, microservice-based systems requires applying slightly different techniques.
-One of the main reasons to start thinking different is based on the splitting of a single but big information schema into multiple smaller ones, as each microservice has its own dedicated database.
+In contrast to monolithic systems that use relational models to represent and store the business logic, microservice-based systems requires applying slightly different techniques.
+One of the main reasons to start thinking differently is based on the splitting of a single but big information schema into multiple smaller ones, as each microservice has its own dedicated database.

-The `minos` proposal is based on the *Domain Drive Design (DDD)* ideas, supported by *Entities*, *Value-Objects* and an *Aggregate* (or *Root Entity*) that represents the main concept of the microservice.
-These set of concepts allows us to model information at microservice level, but at some cases it's needed to relate information from one microservice with information from another one.
+The `minos` proposal is based on  *Domain Drive Design's (DDD)* ideas, supported by *Entities*, *Value-Objects* and an *Aggregate* (or *Root Entity*) that represents the main concept of the microservice.
+These set of concepts allows us to model information at microservice level, but at some cases it is needed to relate information from one microservice with information from another one.
 The way to do that in `minos` is over *Aggregate References*.
 To understand these concepts in more detail, the :doc:`/architecture/data_model` section provides a more detailed explanation about them.

 ## Defining the `Exam` aggregate...

 As it is advanced at the beginning of the :doc:`/quickstart/_toc` guide, the study case will be to define an `exam` microservice.
 This one will be able to store all the needed information related with a common *exam* composed of questions with selectable answers.
-For the sake of simplicity, all of them must be multiple answer questions, but it's a good practising exercise to continue working on these case and add another functionalities.
+For the sake of simplicity, all of them must be multiple answer questions, but it is a good practising exercise to continue working on these case and add another functionalities.

 In this case, the `Exam` class will be the root-entity or `Aggregate` of the microservice, so that most of the operations sent to it will be related with the `Exam`.
 In `minos`, the way to do that is to inherit from the ``minos.common.Aggregate`` class, that is similar to `Python`'s [dataclasses](https://docs.python.org/3/library/dataclasses.html) in the sense that is able to build the class fields based on the typing.
 The currently supported types are all the simple `Python`'s types (`int`, `float`, `str`, ...) but also another advanced types are supported, like `list`, `dict`, `datetime`, etc. See the full documentation to obtain a detailed description.

-With this simple functionality, it's already possible to start building the `Exam` structure, or at least defining the fields based on simpler types, as it can be seen here:
+With this simple functionality, it is already possible to start building the `Exam` structure, or at least defining the fields based on simpler types, as it can be seen here:

 ```python
 from datetime import (